 The Jungle Wood and Rope Ladder is over 3 feet wide and has over 30 pieces of wood for your Large Macaw to strip the bark from and chew on.

 If your Macaw likes making lots of noise (and what Macaw doesn’t?) they’ll like these toys.

 The Stainless Steel Bells and Buffet Ball with Bell are perfect for noise-loving Macaws.
 They can chime and ring these strong yet lightweight toys all day long.

 Activity and Trick Toys

-Teach your Large Macaw a new skill like shooting hoops with a Basketball Set or help them to identify different colours and numbers with the Teacher Toy.
+Teach your Large Macaw a new skill and help them to identify different colours and numbers with the Teacher Toy.

 If you’d like some help teaching your Large Macaw to talk, the Mimic Me is perfect.
 This handy device allows you to record words in your own voice, then plays it back to your Parrot to learn.

 A great place to start is with a toy pack.
 These great value packs offer a variety of toy types for you to try your Macaw with and can work out at better than half price compared to ordering each toy separately.